rjkviegas/skills-workshops/student-mocking-workshop/README.md

 ### Instructions

 Start with filling in the tests in the Airport Spec.
-The Airport class is tightly couples to Weather class.
+The Airport class is tightly coupled to Weather class.

-1. Remove this tight coupling.
+1. **Remove this tight coupling.**

-2. Once this has been done, write the missing tests.
-The tests should be isolated using doubles.
+2. **Once this has been done, write the missing tests.
+The tests should be isolated using doubles.**

-3. Make sure the tests are actually verifying your Airport class is handling what is returned from the weather object's method in the way you expect.
+3. **Make sure the tests are actually verifying your Airport class is handling what is returned from the weather object's method in the way you expect.**

-4. Once you have finished with the Airport Spec move onto the Weather Spec and fill in the tests for that too.
+4. **Once you have finished with the Airport Spec move onto the Weather Spec and fill in the tests for that too.**